 Damaged, this B-24 was observed to have a large 8" hole in the fuselage and right stabilizer, plus a 6" hold in the left upper No. 2 engine nacelle, causing the No. 2 engine to begin throwing oil and smoking, followed by the No. 3 engine.
 Later, the No. 1 engine also began to smoke and the bomber began loosing altitude and broke away from the formation and began flying towards Majuro Atoll.
 Each propeller was spinning, but must have not been generating much power or were unable to be feathered.

 Two B-24s in the formation: B-24 piloted by 2nd Lt.
 Donald H. Joyce and B-24J 42-73006 piloted by 2nd Lt.
 Harvey I. Lundy escorted the damaged bomber.
 They were required to use half flaps to match the damaged bomber's airspeed of roughly 130 mph.

 Over Majuro Atoll, pilot Osborne made a "U" turn into the wind in preparation for ditching.
 At this time, the No. 2 engine was feathered or had stopped turning.
-This B-24 made a perfect water landing atop west reef between Majuro Island and Ajola Island at roughly 12:01pm local time.
-Two Zero followed the B-24s to Majuro.
+This B-24 made a perfect water landing onto the west reef between Majuro Island and Ajola Island at 12:01pm.
+Two Zero followed the B-24s to Majuro (Laura).
 Spotting the ditched bomber, two Zeros dove down to strafe the bomber, until driven off by the orbiting B-24s.

 Fates of the Crew